Tide Logo

 Sync your transactions to Tide Accounting

-Tide automatically categorises up to 70% of transactions made through your Tide account.
+Tide automatically categorises up to 90% of transactions made through your Tide account.
+All you'll need to do is review, approve, and confirm the auto categorisation.

 If you made any business transactions outside of your Tide account, you'll need to add these to Tide Accounting.